 The workshop is from 9-5, Monday – Friday, with research exercises and consultations scheduled during these hours.
 There will be a welcome dinner on Sunday evening.
 On Friday afternoon, workshop participants will attend a symposium on Beyond the Case: The Logics and Practices of Comparative Ethnography, with a reception to follow.

 The workshop will be led by:

 Please note: the 2021 workshop has been cancelled in the interests of public health.
 Check back early 2022 for details on next summer's workshop.

 The workshop fee is:

-The fee includes the instruction, the welcome dinner, the concluding social, and continental breakfast on the five days of the workshop.
-Participants are responsible for their own transportation and lodging (a discounted block of rooms will be available).
+The fee includes the instruction, the welcome dinner, the concluding reception, and continental breakfast on the five days of the workshop.
+Participants are responsible for their own transportation and lodging.
 Participants are responsible for their own meals except as specified above.

 International participants are welcome, though you are responsible for getting a visa.
 You should apply for a B1 visa: "attend a scientific, educational, professional, or business convention or conference."
 Or, if you also want to add tourism to your stay, apply for a B1/B2 visa.

 "I highly benefited from Martín and Corey's experience, insight and expertise.
 During the workshop I also met many passionate and talented scholars and our discussions helped sharpen the focus of my own research in many ways.
 The Institute for the Study of Societal Issues cultivates a unique hospitality and its friendly and supportive environment helped me discover aspects for future collaborations." -- Tobias Häusermann, Postdoctoral Scholar, UC San Francisco, and Affiliated Researcher, University of Cambridge